 UDFI stands for Unrelated Debt-Financed Income.
-When an IRA or LLC in which an IRA has an ownership interest borrows money to purchase real estate (also known as using leverage or debt-financing), then the portion of the net profits attributable to the borrowed money is considered Unrelated Debt Financed Income and is taxable.
+When an IRA, or an LLC in which an IRA has an ownership interest, borrows money in order to purchase real estate (also known as using leverage or debt-financing), then the portion of the net profits that can be attributed to the borrowed money is considered unrelated debt financed income and is taxable.

 Here’s a practical example:

-Let’s say you have $50,000 in your IRA.
-You shop around for potential investments and you find a property for $150,000.
+Let’s say that you have $50,000 in your Traditional Self-Directed IRA.
+You shop around for potential investments and find a property for $150,000.
 To facilitate the purchase, you have your IRA borrow $100,000.
 Your IRA then purchases the property.
-A year later you find a buyer for the property.
+A year later, you find a buyer for the property.
 The sale price is $240,000.
 That means that your IRA just netted $90,000 on the deal.
 However, not all of that profit is due to tax-deferred IRA funds.
 Since you had to borrow two-thirds of the money to buy the property, only a third of the profit can be attributed to the IRA.
-The other 2/3 is attributed to the loan that the IRA took out to purchase the property.
-Then, as it does every year, tax time rolls around.
-The $30,000 profit that came from the IRA is tax deferred.
-The $60,000 that came from the loan will be subject to UDFI tax.
+The other two-thirds is attributed to the loan that the IRA took out to purchase the property.
+When tax time rolls around, the $30,000 profit that came from the IRA is tax-deferred, but the $60,000 that came from the loan will be subject to UDFI tax.
 The UDFI tax rate can be between 10% and 37%, depending on the amount subject to being taxed.

 For real estate transactions, a Solo 401(k) is exempt from UDFI.